Zhong-Lab-UCSD/BENG183_Final_Projects_FALL2019/GROUP13_Final_Project.md

  - More specifically, NLP is a useful technique for precision medicine
   - NLP enables recognition and prediction of diseases based on electronic health records and patient’s own speech
   - Organizes unstructured data in health record databases, giving physicians more information about the data for decision making [6].
- - Amazon Alexa, which uses NLP technology,has collaborated with Britain’s National Health Service (NHS) to provide medical advice to its users [7].
+ - Amazon Alexa, which uses NLP technology, has collaborated with Britain’s National Health Service (NHS) to provide medical advice to its users [7].

  > #### **4.1 Case Study: Pharmacogenetic Studies** <a name="41"></a>
  >- Natural language processing algorithms were used to develop a weekly dose calculation system by extending an existing medication information extraction system “to extract drug-dose information from clinical text, and to assess the capabilities of such tools to automate the data-extraction process for pharmacogenetic studies.”
 [9]